 Ogden House Beekeeping

 Responding to the threat of the Honey Bee Colony Collapse Disorder the Fairfield Museum and the Fairfield Garden Club started an Apiary in 2013 introducing two beehives to Ogden House colonial gardens.
 The importance of beekeeping in colonial times is well documented in the historical record.
-Because of the lack of native pollinators, Colonists carried skeps along with apple trees on their journeys to America.
+Apple cider, honey and beeswax were so important they placed bee skeps in wooden chests on a board strapped to the stern of cargo ships, similar to the Mayflower, to bring to the New World.